bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/error.md

 Creates an instance representing several errors wrapped in a single error when multiple errors need to be reported by an operation, for example by [`Promise.any()`](promise/any).

 [`InternalError`](internalerror) <span class="icon non-standard" data-viewbox="0 0 100 100" data-xmlns="http://www.w3.org/2000/svg" data-role="img"> This API has not been standardized. </span>
 Creates an instance representing an error that occurs when an internal error in the JavaScript engine is thrown.
-E.g. “too much recursion”.
+E.g. "too much recursion”.

 Constructor
 -----------